accountsmachine/accounts-svc/README.md

 ```

 The Companies House and VAT URL information can be configured to talk
-to test services created by us:
+to test services designed for use with this application.
+You can
+run these locally if you want:
 - [VAT test service](https://github.com/accountsmachine/vat-test-service)
 - [Companies House test](https://github.com/accountsmachine/companies-test-service)